fcosta-dev/fcosta-dev/README.md

 # I'm Fernando 🚀

 Hello everyone 👋 !!
 I'm from Uberlândia-MG, Brazil.
-I'm currently studying to become a **Fullstack Developer**.
+I'm currently studying to become a **Fullstack Developer Sênior**.

 - 👩🏽‍💻 Front-end developer;
 - 👩🏽‍🎓 Studying degree in **Information Systems** and degree in **Accounting** and **Administration**.